DontAskM8/better-react-select/README.md

 ## Usage
 Usage is pretty much like vanila react-select.
-Pass props as `grouped` if you want the list to be grouped.
+Pass prop `grouped` if you want the list to be grouped.
 Should work with both isMulti & single select
 Grouped options should be
 ```